thedhanawada/me/index.md

 {% include cv-contact.html %}

-## Career Objective
+## Career Summary

 A seasoned Information Technology professional with over five years of experience developing software tools and helping organizations manage technology delivery.
-I have experience in developing desktop and web applications and scaling them to large volumes of users.
-As a result of my knowledge and experience, I have helped organizations bootstrap technology and create services to enable them to achieve their business objectives.
-I am seeking challenging opportunities within an organization so that I may apply my skills and knowledge to achieve the organization's goals
+An established technology leader who oversees the technology ecosystem in an organization and integrates it to achieve efficiency and business objectives.
+Delivered large-scale projects within the organization in conjunction with cross-functional teams and technical partners.

 ## Education